StevenBlack/bitcoin-postman/readme.md

 # bitcoin-node-postman

-A Postman import file to query your Bitcoin node.
+A Postman import to query a Bitcoin node.

 Status: under development.
 Not ready for general consumption just yet.